villemae/COMP.SE.200/README.md

-# Student template
+# Project Repository

-## Purpose of this repository

-This is a project template for students participating in Software Testing course at Tampere University.
+## Aapo ja Ville

-The repository only contains the source code that is under testing, `package.json` skeleton and LICENSE file.
+The repository contains the source code that is under testing (src/), test files (test/), other configuration files for version control and CI-pipeline and LICENSE file.

 Source code folder contains a separate license file that must **NOT** be removed under any circumstances!
 Removing this license file directly violates terms and conditions of the software under testing.